tumourTcells/codes/README.md

-This code repository accompanies the manuscript **"Tumour-infiltrating T cell transcriptomics reveals a unique genetic signature across different types of cancer"**
+This code repository accompanies the manuscript **"Analysis of tumor-infiltrating T-cell transcriptomes reveal a unique genetic signature across different types of cancer"**

-- DimensionalityReduction.ipynb is using Python 3
-- RCTM_plots-R is using R version 3.6.2 (2019-12-12)
+Related to Fig. 2 Dimensionality Reduction for Melanoma and Head & neck cancer, using Python 3